DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ### Logs

-* have Prometheus, Grafana, Loki working
+* Have Prometheus, Grafana, Loki working
-* edit Caddy compose<br>
-  - create directory and bind mount it /var/log/caddy:/var/log/caddy<br>
+* Create `/var/log/caddy` directory on the docker host
+* Edit Caddy compose, bind mount `/var/log/caddy` in to caddy container.<br>
-  - add promtail container with bind mount of its config file, that will scrape logs and push them to loki
+  Also add Promtail container, that has same bind mount of `/var/log/caddy` directory, along with bind mount of its config file.<br>
+  Promtail will scrape logs and push them to Loki.
 * create promtail-config.yml
 * edit Caddyfile and enable logging at some subdomain<br>
   seems global logging might be done by using port 443 as a block, not tested yet
-* at this points logs should be visible in grafana
+* at this points logs should be visible and explorable in grafana
+* to-do
-* ?? edit promtail-config.yml to get desired values ??
+* *?? edit promtail-config.yml to get desired values ??*
-* ?? enable somehow geo ip on promtail ??
+* *?? enable somehow geo ip on promtail ??*
-* ?? make dashboard from logs ??
+* *?? make dashboard from logs ??*

 <details>